ConfederacyOfGaia/Gaia/dms-guide.md

 The decaying skeleton of the Great Sterling Dragon lies buried deep in the Thundersnow Tundra, just waiting to be found.
 But what killed it?
 What creature or force is strong enough to bring down one of the Great Dragons?

-*This should be a later-stage adventure for the party, once they're higher level.*
+*This should be a later-stage adventure for the party, once they're higher level and know more about the lore.*

 ### Travel the Sea of Fallen Stars